Gulfstream Aerospace

 Lead Product Designer

 I led product design across the full Gulfstream My Cabin ecosystem — from initial discovery and concept through to engineering handoff and App Store delivery.
-My scope covered the core cabin management application, the wearable companion app, and the My Flight passenger experience, as well as the underlying design system that tied all three surfaces together.

 3